ebanner/tampadevs/src/blog/2023/20230201-stats-and-financial-report.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fEXdLheZW6k" title="TADHack 2022 Hackathon Highlight Reel" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 We have held 27 events so far, and we have received a total of 1,903 RSVPs.
 Our website has also attracted close to 1,000 new users since we started analyzing traffic a few months ago.
-We have developed an in-house job board application that has received approximately 1,000 impressions since we launched it a few months ago.
-You can read more about this on this post.
+We have developed an in-house job board application that has roughly 1,000 impressions since we launched it a few months ago.
+You can read more about this on [this post](https://blog.ctis.me/2022/11/launching-tampadevs-job-board/).

 ![](/_assets/img/blog/2023/stats1.png)